 The IT leader, then, is the chief enabler of the business strategy.
-It is their job to ensure other leaders and business units fully understand and appreciate what it takes to bring the strategy to life, whether it’s a relatively small upgrade or a massive transition with big implications for cost, time and effort.
+It is their responsibility to ensure other leaders and business units fully understand and appreciate what it takes to bring the strategy to life, whether it’s a relatively small upgrade or a massive transition with big implications for cost, time and effort.

 Scenario 1: You need to make critical infrastructure decisions (but don’t have all the answers)

 Is your network optimized for superior application performance?
 Is it compliant with industry regulations like PCI DSS or HIPAA?
 Is it vulnerable to security breach?
-Without a crystal clear picture of what your network looks like today, it’s tough to know—and of course, build—what’s required.
+Without a crystal-clear picture of what your network looks like today, it’s tough to know—and of course, build—what’s required.

 IT leaders must know their network like the back of their hand: its strengths, weaknesses, gaps and opportunities.
 However, many organizations lack the in-house resources (be it headcount or expertise) to effectively evaluate network performance, security and compliance, or to implement corrective actions to get the network up to snuff.

-An outside consultant (operative word being “outside”) brings an objective perspective.
+An outside IT Managed Services consultant (operative word being “outside”) brings an objective perspective.
 They’ll ask crucial questions and conduct audits that identify network challenges, and then recommend designs to meet current and future needs.
 They can take a look under the hood and assess existing security infrastructure, networks, applications, vulnerabilities and threats.
 And they can evaluate and validate industry requirements to ensure the network continually checks all the required compliance boxes.

 Scenario 2: Your migration is losing traction, or worse…